 Kotlin programming language was introduced in 2010, which makes it a relatively new language on the market.
-The Kotlin pioneers are JetBrains – a software development company known for IntelliJ IDEA Java IDE (Integrated Development Environment).
+The Kotlin creators are JetBrains – a software development company known for IntelliJ IDEA Java IDE (Integrated Development Environment).
 Kotlin aims for better efficiency, concision and readability than Java.
 Kotlin has recently found its place within the ranks of popular programming languages among big players like Netflix, Amazon, Twitter and Google.

 What is Kotlin, and why can it be great for the backend?